 The South Carolina Broadcasters have released seven albums: A Thousand Miles Away from Home (2011), Can You Hear Me Now (2012), Short Time To Stay Here (2013), Diamonds in the Rough (2014), Tell Me Truly (2015), We’ll Sing Once More (2017), and Home to Stay (2019).

-Ivy Sheppard also hosts an excellent bluegrass radio show for WAMU, which streams live five mornings a week [Listen] and another show, “Born in the Mountain,” on Mt.
+Ivy Sheppard also hosts an excellent bluegrass radio show for national audiences on WAMU, which streams live five mornings a week [Listen] and another show, “Born in the Mountain,” on Mt.
 Airy’s WPAQ and also on Radio Bristol twice a week [listen].

 Hill, Corbie.
 “Carolina Homecoming: The South Carolina Broadcasters.”
 Our State, 24 May 2015.
 Web.